 We know we can't do everything ourselves and we have a good track record of working with others.
-From well-known partnerships like the Cardiff Capital Region City Deal to smaller partnerships, you can see some examples of how and where we do this here.
+From well known partnerships like the Cardiff Capital Region City Deal to smaller partnerships, you can see some examples of how and where we do this here.
 There are also many other everyday examples of where we talk to and work with other public bodies so that we can overcome shared local difficulties more easily.
 We also work with and alongside local community groups to provide residents and communities with direct support to get things done in their communities, e.g. through our 'RCT Together' programme, supporting them to prepare community bids for Welsh Government funding.

 The Act puts a duty on the Council to work in a more formal partnership with other public bodies in a Public Services Board (PSB).
 What this means is they must work as part of a Public Services Board, finding out how they can make the biggest difference to people and communities by working better together.

-As RCT works with many of the same public bodies as Merthyr Tydfil CBC, e.g. South Wales Fire and Rescue Service, South Wales Police, Cwm Taf University Health Board, in 2016 we agreed to join together to form a joint PSB, the Cwm Taf Public Services Board (PSB).
+As RCT works with many of the same public bodies as Merthyr Tydfil CBC, e.g. South Fire and Rescue, South Wales Police, Cwm Taf University Health Board, in 2016 we agreed to join together to form a joint PSB, the Cwm Taf Public Services Board (PSB)

 The Cwm Taf PSB set out how it will work together to improve the Well-being of the Cwm Taf area in four Well-being Objectives which are set out in more detail in a Well-being Plan published in 2018.
-The four Well-being Objectives for Cwm Taf are promoting safe, confident, strong, and thriving communities improving the wellbeing of residents and visitors and building on our community assets.
+The four Well-being Objectives for Cwm Taf are

-THRIVING COMMUNITIES:

-HEALTHY PEOPLE:

-helping people live long and healthy lives and overcome any challenge.

-STRONG ECONOMY:

-growing a strong local economy with sustainable transport that attracts people to live, work and play in Cwm Taf.

-TACKLING LONELINESS AND ISOLATION:

-finding new ways to channel the undoubted strengths of our communities, including volunteering, to tackle effectively more the loneliness and isolation which often exists within many of them.
+Thriving Communities promoting safe, confident, strong, and thriving communities improving the wellbeing of residents and visitors and building on our community assets Healthy People helping people live long and healthy lives and overcome any challenges Strong Economy growing a strong local economy with sustainable transport that attracts people to live, work and play in Cwm Taf Tackling Loneliness and Isolation finding new ways to channel the undoubted strengths of our communities, including volunteering to tackle more effectively the loneliness and isolation which often exists within many of them.

-The Council is the lead partner for the Thriving Communities objective and is also actively involved in the other three Wellbeing objectives.
+The Council is the lead partner for the Thriving Communities objective and is also actively involved in the other three Well-being objectives.
 You can see more information about the PSB's work and progress on its website.
 How we are working with our PSB partners has been described throughout this report.